-PS: For younger or foreign readers, the above illustration is of a character named "Sergeant Schultz", an incompetent prison guard played by John Banner in the 1960s television sitcom "Hogan's Heroes".
-His stock phrase was "I know nothing!" even though he sometimes knew that his prisoners were up to no good, but could be persuaded to look away by a piece of chocolate.
+PS: For younger or foreign readers, the above illustration is of a television character named "Sergeant Schultz", an incompetent prison guard played by John Banner in the 1960s television sitcom "Hogan's Heroes".
+His stock phrase was "I know nothing, NOTHING!" even though he sometimes knew that his prisoners were up to no good, but he could be persuaded to look away by a piece of chocolate.